 4. Watch the Stove

 Even something like burned biscuits can trigger a false fire alarm.
 So, it goes without saying that being careful in and around the kitchen area is an important way of reducing the chances of a false fire alarm.
-This might mean implementing policies specific to your workplace’s eating area to ensure that workers are using the facilities safely.
+This means companies could implement specific policies for the workplace eating area.

 False fire alarms can definitely be a problem that costs you a significant amount of money, especially if the authorities respond to the alarm and find that there is no real problem.
 By following the 4 Ways To Reduce False Fire Alarms above, you can lessen the odds of this happening.